Kids with juvenile myoclonic epilepsy (JME) have one or more of several different

 VEEG, or video electroencephalography (EEG with video recording)

-CAT scan and MRI to look inside the
+MRI to look inside

-brain.
+the brain.
 This will be normal and is meant to rule out other causes.

 How Is Juvenile Myoclonic Epilepsy (JME) Treated?